samg/timetrap/README.md

         ---------------------------------------------------------
         Total                                    3:46:05

-You can also output csv for easy import into a spreadsheet.
+The *CSV* formatters is easy to import into a spreadsheet.

     $ t display --format csv
     start,end,note,sheet